RayZhou920/INFO7375-ChatBot/README.md

 1. Questions regarding non-health topics will not be responded and give users an error message
 2. List some sample questions for beginners
 3. Style the conversation so that it has a clearer structure
+4. It will keep the context of current conversation until you clear the conversation.

 ### Stacks I used